 Performance is also an accessibility issue.

 People browse on older phones, weak networks, crowded Wi-Fi, mobile data, assistive technologies, and low-power devices.
-A site that only works well on the designer’s machine is not finished.
+A site that only works well on the designer’s machine is not finished; it is a demo that happens to be public.

 The W3C’s accessibility guidance focuses on making web content usable for more people.
-Performance is not the whole of accessibility, but sluggish interfaces, shifting layouts, and blocked interactions can make a site harder for everyone.
+Performance is not the whole of accessibility, but sluggish interfaces, shifting layouts, and blocked interactions can make a site harder for everyone — and considerably harder for anyone already navigating under constraint.
+When a layout jumps as it loads, the person using a screen reader or a switch device does not get a cosmetic annoyance; they get a moving target.

 The web is public infrastructure.
-Build as if people arrive under imperfect conditions.
+Build as if people arrive under imperfect conditions, because most of them do.

 Part V: The Calm Site Converts Better Because It Feels Governed